 Change is afoot in Palm Springs.
 Once the swinging hangout of Sinatra and Elvis and other rollicking stars, the city went gray, conservative and dreary in the 1980s.
 But the pendulum of popularity has swung back as a new generation of celebs and hipsters latches onto the city's retro-chic charms.

 See All Destinations

-Standard, 3rd night FREE, Includes $25 resort credit per room for first 2 nights only, Ask about Kids stay FREE
+Standard, Exclusive $50 Off per booking, Stays of 5 nights or longer receive Exclusive $100 Off per booking, 3rd night FREE, $25 resort credit per room for the first 2 nights only, Kids 17 & younger stay FREE

 From the exhilarating to the relaxing, this luxurious golfer's paradise features activities for every taste.

 Indian CanyonsStreams flowing from the San Jacinto Mountains sustain a rich variety of plants in oases around Palm Springs.
 Home to Native American communities for hundreds of years and now part of the Agua Caliente Indian Reservation, these canyons, shaded by fan palms and surrounded by towering cliffs, are a delight for hikers.
 Closest to the entrance gate is Andreas Canyon with a pleasant picnic area.
 Nearby are imposing rock formations where you can find Native American mortar holes, used for grinding seeds, and some rock art.
 The trail up the canyon is an easy walk.
 About a 20-minute traipse south from Andreas Canyon is Murray Canyon, which is popular with bird-watchers.
 With luck, you might even spot an elusive bighorn sheep on the slopes above the canyon.
 At the end of the winding access road is 15-mile-long Palm Canyon, the most extensive canyon, with good trails and a store selling snacks.